Daimo Pay SDK

 - Description

-Called when the user sends payment and the transaction is seen on the chain.
+Called when the user sends payment and the transaction is seen on-chain.

 - Name